laposhko/car_dealer/README.md

 This is a Next.js application that allows users to filter and view vehicle models based on their make and model year.
 The app includes two main pages:

-Home Page: Users can select a vehicle make and model year using dropdowns.
+**Home Page**: Users can select a vehicle make and model year using dropdowns.
 The "Next" button navigates to the result page.

-Result Page: Displays vehicle models for the selected make and year.
+**Result Page**: Displays vehicle models for the selected make and year.

 The app is styled with Tailwind CSS and uses React's Suspense component for improved user experience during data fetching.

 ## Features

-Dynamic Dropdowns: Fetching vehicles is made dynamically.
+**Dynamic Dropdowns**: Fetching vehicles is made dynamically.

-Year Selection: Supports years from 2015 to the current year.
+**Year Selection**: Supports years from 2015 to the current year.

-Dynamic Routing: Navigate to a dynamically generated result page based on user selections.
+**Dynamic Routing**: Navigate to a dynamically generated result page based on user selections.

-Static Paths: Uses generateStaticParams for pre-rendering result pages.
+**Static Paths**: Uses generateStaticParams for pre-rendering result pages.

-Loading States: Implements React Suspense and a loading fallback.
+**Loading States**: Implements React Suspense and a loading fallback.

-Responsive Design: Styled with Tailwind CSS for a mobile-friendly layout.
+**Responsive Design**: Styled with Tailwind CSS for a mobile-friendly layout.

 ## Prerequisites